Welcome to Classic Jaguars.

 after which I bowed to certain pressures and sold it on.

-This didn't deter me from getting another classic Jaguar and a few years later I bought a Series 1 XJ6 short wheelbase,
+This didn't deter me from getting another classic Jaguar, and a few years later I bought a Series 1 XJ6 short wheelbase,

-again with auto transmission and blue in colour.
+again with auto transmission and light blue in colour.
 This was a very presentable car and I enjoyed driving it for a couple

 of years until evidence of rust began to appear, which prompted me to pass it on to someone who would have the time